damianaiamad/immutate/README.md

 # immutate

 1. `tsc` is unable to determine that types are actually identical when importing from external package.
+1. Problem due to independent instances of immutable in each package?
-2. Seems to cause quite a performance hit.
-I am developing a larger app that became very slow when I split it into two packages.
+1. Seems to cause quite a performance hit.
+(I am developing a larger app that became very slow when I split it into two packages to share code.)

 # Reproduce